DALL-E-Bot: Introducing Web-Scale Diffusion Models to Robotics: Method

 \subsection{Image Selection \& Object Matching}

-In the batch of generated images (four per batch), not all will be desirable for the rearrangement task; some may have artefacts which make object detection difficult, others may include extra objects that were not part of the text prompt, etc. Therefore, we need to select the generated image $I_G$ which best matches the real-world initial image $I_I$.
+In the batch of images generated by DALL-E, not all will be desirable for the rearrangement task; some may have artefacts hindering object detection, others may include extra objects that were not part of the text prompt, etc. Therefore, we need to select the generated image $I_G$ whose objects best match those in the real-world initial image $I_I$.

 For each generated image, we obtain segmentation masks and a CLIP semantic feature vector for each object, using the procedure in Section~\ref{ss:object-detection}.
-Then, we filter out generated images where the number of objects is different to the initial scene.
-If there are no images with the same number of objects in the generated images, we sample another batch with DALL-E. We then match objects between the generated image and initial image.
+Then, we filter out generated images where the number of objects is different to the initial scene, or where movable objects overlap.
+If there are no generated images which pass these checks, we sample another batch.
+We then match objects between the generated image and initial image.
 This is non-trivial since the generated objects are different instances to the real objects, often with a very different appearance.
-Inspired by \cite{vgg-object-matching}, we compute a similarity score between any two objects (one from $I_I$, and one from $I_G$) using the cosine similarity between their CLIP feature vectors.
+Inspired by \cite{semantic-object-matching}, we compute a similarity score between any two objects (one from $I_I$, and one from $I_G$) using the cosine similarity between their CLIP visual feature vectors.
 Since greedy matching is not guaranteed to yield optimal results in general, we use the Hungarian Matching algorithm \cite{hungarian-matching} to compute an assignment of each object in the initial image to an object in the generated image, such that the total similarity score is maximised.
 Then, we select the generated image $I_G$ which has the best overall score with the initial image $I_I$.
-This image contains the most similar set of objects to the real scene, and therefore gives the best opportunity for rearranging the real scene.
+This image depicts the most similar set of objects to the real scene, and therefore gives the best opportunity for rearranging the real scene.